FindMySchool LogoFindMySchool

 Pastoral structures are visible in the named roles the school publishes.
 Louise O’Carroll is listed as Designated Safeguarding Lead, and Steph Pritchard is listed as SENCo, which signals clear accountability for two areas families often want to understand quickly.

-Hermitage’s GCSE performance sits in a broadly typical England banding.
-The school’s FindMySchool GCSE rank is 1727th in England, and 2nd within Chester le Street, which equates to solid performance in line with the middle 35% of schools in England (25th to 60th percentile).
+Hermitage's GCSE performance sits in a broadly typical England banding.
+The school's FindMySchool GCSE academic rank is 2,255th in England out of 3,895 schools, and it is 3rd within Chester le Street in the local secondary ranking.
 (FindMySchool rankings are proprietary rankings based on official data.)

-At sixth form, the results profile is mixed against England averages.
-A level grades are reported as 5.23% A*, 7.84% A, 26.8% B, and 39.87% A* to B combined.
-The England averages are 23.6% for A* to A and 47.2% for A* to B, so Hermitage’s profile sits below those benchmarks.
-The FindMySchool A level rank is 1694th in England.
+At sixth form, the results profile is mixed.
+In the 2025 A level data, grades are reported as 0% A*, 10% A, 20% B, and 30% A* to B combined.
+The FindMySchool A level rank is 2,100th in England.

 A crucial contextual point is that the school’s published exam outcomes have not always reflected the current quality of education leaders are aiming to deliver.
 Parents should interpret the data alongside current curriculum implementation, staffing stability, and the support offered to pupils who need help securing key grades.